AmolShelke2/React-The-complete-guide./README.md

 - What Are components and why is React All about them.
 - React Code is written in declarative way
 - Creating a new React Project.
+- Analyzing a standard react project.
+- Introducing JSX
+- How React works